 Non-disclosure Agreements (NDAs) are often used to protect the confidentiality of an invention as it is being evaluated by potential licensees.
 NDAs also protect proprietary information of third parties that University researchers need to review in order to conduct research or evaluate research opportunities.
 U-M Tech Transfer enters into NDAs for University proprietary information shared with someone outside of the University or two way NDAs to enable both partners to share information.
 The Office of Research & Sponsored Projects (ORSP) manages incoming NDAs as they are related to research contracts.
-Go to NDA to see a sample of our Non-Disclosure Agreement.

 Option Agreements, or option clauses within research agreements, describe the conditions under which the University preserves the opportunity for a third party to negotiate a license for Intellectual Property.
 Option clauses are often provided in a Sponsored Research Agreement to corporate research sponsors or are entered into with third parties wishing to evaluate the technology prior to entering into a license agreement.